M-Facey/playscrabble-clone/README.md

 # PlayScrabble Clone

-A hopefully simple partial clone of the playscrabble game
+A hopefully simple & partial clone of the playscrabble game

 ## Inspiration

 This project is a partial clone of the [playscrabble](https://playscrabble.com) website.
-I was deeply interested in creating the game because I thought the interactions and functionality on the site was pretty unique.
+I was deeply interested in creating the game because I thought the interactions and functionality on the site was pretty unique :satisfied:.
 In fact, I had dare to call them "easy to do" to a friend :grimacing: of mine and now, I've fully learnt the errors on my ways :pensive:.
 So this is take two on the playscrabble clone.

 ## Tech Stack